 Policies in Checkov are written in Python or YAML and can be customized to enforce organizational standards.
 With a large library of built-in checks for common compliance frameworks (CIS, NIST, PCI-DSS, HIPAA), it offers immediate value out of the box while remaining flexible for custom rules.

-Checkov integrates seamlessly with CI/CD systems and version control, making it straightforward to adopt as part of day-to-day developer workflows.
+Checkov plugs into CI/CD systems and version control with a single binary, making it straightforward to adopt as part of day-to-day developer workflows.

 Checkov key features